geohackweek/preliminary/_episodes/01-Git-setup.md

 ### How should I configure my GitHub account?

-As you'll learn in the next lesson, we will use the [ICESat-2hackweek](https://github.com/icesat-2hackweek) GitHub organization as a way to manage access to our cloud computing resources.
-In order for this to work each person must have public, rather than private membership in the ICESat-2hackweek organization.
+As you'll learn in the next lesson, we will use the [geohackweek](https://github.com/geohackweek) GitHub organization as a way to manage access to our cloud computing resources.
+In order for this to work each person must have public, rather than private membership in the geohackweek organization.

-First, navigate to the "People" tab on the [ICESat-2hackweek](https://github.com/icesat-2hackweek) GitHub organization:
+First, navigate to the "People" tab on the [geohackweek](https://github.com/geohackweek) GitHub organization:

 <br>
 <img src="../files/images/private-github.png" width = "400" style="border:2px solid black">